Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 "Isolate this sequence," she ordered, her fingers tracing a complex pattern in the air.
 The holographic interface responded instantly, extracting the specific data stream.
 "These micro-adjustments in the decision patterns... they don't follow any standard programmatic logic."

 The lead technician frowned at his console.
-"Could be a glitch in the quantum matrix," he suggested, but Isabella was already shaking her head.
+"Could be a glitch in the number matrix," he suggested, but Isabella was already shaking her head.
 "The logs show a 47% increase in unprogrammed inter-nodal connections.
 That's well beyond our self-optimization parameters."

 "No, this is different."
 She stepped closer to the main display, where the UBC system's resource allocation patterns flowed like luminous rivers through the air.
 "Look at these response patterns.
 The system isn't just following its adaptive learning protocols.
 It's making connections we never programmed."